BBQ Pork Buns – So Good People Will Bao Before Them!

 - 1 onion, diced

-- 5 cups flour (all purpose is fine, can use special bao flour)
+- 5 C flour (all purpose is fine, can use special bao flour)

-In a bowl mix together the marinade ingredients Slice the pork into strips about 2 inches wide and 5 inches long.
-Combine in a large ziploc bag the pork and marinade and refrigerate for at least 2 hours, preferably overnight.
+- In a bowl mix together the marinade ingredients Slice the pork into strips about 2 inches wide and 5 inches long.
+Combine in a large zipper bag the pork and marinade and refrigerate for at least 2 hours, preferably overnight.